captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
 Yes.
-You make joke -- to push me back, no?
+You make joke—to push me back, no?
 Okay.
 We can talk about weather if you want to.

 ---